BEFORE YOU CALL: ANSWERS TO FREQUENTLY ASKED QUESTIONS

 For those who still receive paper checks, we cannot guarantee timely delivery through the mail, and also please note that in-person banking transactions are largely being limited to drive-through stations or scheduled appointments.
 Accordingly, we strongly urge you to have your future benefits delivered via direct deposit.
 Direct deposit ensures timely payment and requires less staff resources to process.
 Complete the Direct Deposit Form, which is available on our website, and send or fax it to us.

-If you have a question that is not addressed here, there are three ways to contact us:
+If you have a question that is not addressed here, there are four ways to contact us:

 - Use Account Login to send us a private message

 - Email your question to firstname.lastname@example.org

-- Call us at 800-878-5853 and leave a voicemail message for our support team.
+- Leave a voicemail message for our support team.
 We will return your call as soon as possible.

 Please, only use one of the above contact methods.
 Contacting us more than once will cause a longer delay in our response time.